Heathen (band): Reunion (2001–2008)

 Heathen reunited in 2001, its lineup comprising David White, Lee Altus, Ira Black, Mike Jastremski and Darren Minter, to play the Thrash of the Titans benefit concert to help Chuck Billy and Chuck Schuldiner raise funds for Billy's throat cancer treatment and Schuldiner's brain cancer treatment.
 The concert was a huge success, but in 2004, Jastremski left the band again, and was replaced by Ulysses Siren bassist Jon Torres.
-An EP, Recovered, was released on Relentless Metal Records, consisting of Victims of Deception-era demos and newly recorded cover songs.
+A compilation album, Recovered, was released on Relentless Metal Records, consisting of Victims of Deception-era demos and newly recorded cover songs.
 A new demo was released in August 2005, containing three new songs.

 Heathen recruited Terry Lauderdale in 2005 to be the second guitarist in the group and toured across Europe.
 Also in 2005, Lee Altus joined Bay Area thrashers Exodus, but remained a member of Heathen.
-In November 2007, the band recruited Prototype guitarist Kragen Lum and Mark Hernandez to replace Darren Minter and Lauderdale.
+In November 2007, the band recruited Prototype guitarist Kragen Lum and Mark Hernandez to replace Darren Minter and Lauderdale respectively.
 Minter returned to the band the following year.

 The Evolution of Chaos (2009–2018)

-The band released their first studio album in nearly two decades, The Evolution of Chaos, on King Records in Japan December 23, 2009, on Mascot Records in Europe January 25, 2010, and on Mascot Records USA in America in February 2010.
+Heathen released their first studio album in nearly two decades, The Evolution of Chaos, on King Records in Japan December 23, 2009, on Mascot Records in Europe January 25, 2010, and on Mascot Records USA in America in February 2010.

 Heathen played at the Rock Hard Festival in Germany 2009 and later supported Testament, Exodus, and Kreator at Thrash Domination in Kawasaki, Japan.
 In support of The Evolution of Chaos, Heathen toured in April and May 2010 after having to cancel their planned March dates.
 In 2012, Heathen announced that they had signed a contract with Nuclear Blast Records for future albums.
 In the spring of 2013, the band announced the departure of longtime drummer Darren Minter.
 Former Evildead, Slayer and Testament drummer Jon Dette replaced him on the band's subsequent European tour.

 Heathen took part in the European Thrashfest Classics 2011 European tour, also featuring Sepultura, Exodus, Destruction and Mortal Sin.
 The tour concluded in Vienna, Austria on December 18, 2011.